hardtopnet/CertificateExpirationWatcher/README.md

 This lightweight program is designed to run in the background.
 Ideally as a docker container.
 It periodically checks specific website certificates to warn the user of their impending expiration.

+> The reason I developed this is because LetsEncrypt stopped sending expiration warning emails to free users.
+> I wanted something very simple and easy to configure to receive notice of upcoming certificate expiration

 ## Features

 - Can watch multiple websites